San Francisco (magazine): KQED and San Francisco Focus

-The magazine known as San Francisco has its roots starting in 1955, when San Francisco public broadcasting station KQED-TV began publishing a programming guide called KQED in Focus.
-The program guide began to add more articles and took on the character of a regular magazine.
-The name was later changed to Focus Magazine and then to San Francisco Focus.
-In 1984, a new programming guide, Fine Tuning was separated off from Focus, with Focus carrying on as a self-contained magazine.
+The second and current magazine has its roots starting in 1955, when San Francisco public broadcasting station KQED-TV began publishing a programming guide called KQED in Focus.
+The guide gradually expanded its editorial content and took on the character of a full magazine, eventually renamed to Focus Magazine and then San Francisco Focus.
+In 1984, a new programming guide, Fine Tuning was separated off from Focus, which carried on as a self-contained magazine.
 San Francisco Focus was the recipient of a National Headliner Award for feature writing in 1993.
-In 1996, KQED sold San Francisco Focus to Diablo Publications in order to pay off debts.
-The magazine was spun off into an independent entity in January 1997.
-In October 1997, the magazine re-branded itself as simply San Francisco.
-In 1999, new management took over and Editor-In-Chief Bruce Kelley arrived in June 2000.
-Under Kelley's leadership, San Francisco has won two of the magazine publishing industry's most prestigious award, National Magazine awards for General Excellence (2010, 2018), and it has garnered three Maggies as Best City and Regional Magazine from the Western Publications Association (2006, 2007 and 2009).
-In 2005, San Francisco was sold to Modern Luxury Media (a nationwide conglomerate of city and lifestyle magazines).
+In 1996, KQED sold San Francisco Focus to Diablo Publications to pay off debts.
+The magazine was spun off into an independent entity in January 1997 and rebranded as simply San Francisco in October of that year.
+During the dot-com boom, the magazine produced a satirical "Greed Issue" lampooning internet-fueled excess in the Bay Area, reflecting its willingness to critically engage with the region's dominant industries.